Conversation of 8 October, 2013, 7:00 | Lidovky.cz

 MP: There is no such institution.
-Before the Open Dialog Foundation began to help us, we hadn’t talked about all these threats.
+Before the Open Dialogue Foundation began to help us, we hadn’t talked about all these threats.
 We were afraid that if we were to confide it to someone, the situation would become even worse.
-In a sense, after the establishment of co-operation with the Open Dialog Foundation and after I began to speak about my mother openly, I’m even more scared.
+In a sense, after the establishment of co-operation with the Open Dialogue Foundation and after I began to speak about my mother openly, I’m even more scared.
 We have been to the European Parliament together, I delivered a speech during the OSCE conference (Organization for Security and Cooperation in Europe (Ed.)).
 Still, I believe I chose the right path.
 I can’t help my mother by remaining silent about what is happening.
 I fear for her, I’m afraid that after her extradition, she will be subjected to torture in the worst possible ways.
 But I cannot lose hope.

 THE STANCE OF THE OPEN DIALOG FOUNDATION

 “This case can be regarded as a political order from the Kazakh authorities which are interested in her extradition to Ukraine and the Russian Federation.
 As the Kazakh law enforcement agencies are working closely with their Ukrainian and Russian colleagues, they will therefore be able to exert pressure on Tatiana Paraskevich in order to obtain incriminating statements against Mukhtar Ablyazov, the main political opponent of Nursultan Nazarbayev’s regime”.